rodneyshupe/Cookbook/Recipes/Barbecue/SpiceRubs/WillinghamsRub.rst

 | Prep Time: 5 minutes | Yield: about 1 1/2 cups |
 +----------------------+-------------------------+

 This is stronger than most rubs.
-Not recommend it for thin cuts (like ribs).
-Recommend meats are: Beef round, Prime Rib, Pork Shoulders.
+Not recommended for thin cuts (like ribs).
+Recommended meats are: Beef round, Prime Rib, Pork Shoulders.

 Ingredients
 -----------